huggingface/diffusers/examples/community/README.md

 ### Stable Diffusion on IPEX

-This diffusion pipeline aims to accelarate the inference of Stable-Diffusion on Intel Xeon CPUs with BF16/FP32 precision using [IPEX](https://github.com/intel/intel-extension-for-pytorch).
+This diffusion pipeline aims to accelerate the inference of Stable-Diffusion on Intel Xeon CPUs with BF16/FP32 precision using [IPEX](https://github.com/intel/intel-extension-for-pytorch).

 To use this pipeline, you need to: